Retreats at DSMC

 Before coming to visit us, please indicate any special needs for diet, mobility issues, special care needed, so we can accommodate you.

-We serve a vegetarian and light meat diet of occasional beef, fish, and poultry.
+We serve both meat and veg. diets of occasional beef, fish, and poultry and veg proteins.
 Please indicate any preferences or allergies.
 However, if you are vegan and/or full gluten free, the cost of food is higher for us and we will support you as best as we can, given our low budget and local availability.
 We serve buffet style so you may pick and choose anything that works for you.
 So far we have been able to handle all but the most extreme diets.

 Cell Phone Collection